johnfedoruk/bangular/aio/content/guide/language-service.md

-# Angular Language Service
+# Bangular Language Service

-The Angular Language Service is a way to get completions, errors, hints, and navigation inside your Angular templates whether they are external in an HTML file or embedded in annotations/decorators in a string.
-The Angular Language Service autodetects that you are opening an Angular file, reads your `tsconfig.json` file, finds all the templates you have in your application, and then provides language services for any templates that you open.
+The Bangular Language Service is a way to get completions, errors, hints, and navigation inside your Bangular templates whether they are external in an HTML file or embedded in annotations/decorators in a string.
+The Bangular Language Service autodetects that you are opening an Bangular file, reads your `tsconfig.json` file, finds all the templates you have in your application, and then provides language services for any templates that you open.